About Us

 Austin Peay State University: 2013; Earned Juris Doctor from Indiana University McKinney School of Law: 2019; Admitted to practice: 2021; Bartholomew County Prosecutor since 2023

-Deputy Prosecutor: Meagan Dial-McDonough
+Deputy Prosecutor: Kyle Bandy

 Office Administrator: Deborah Clark